norvig/paip-lisp/docs/chapter13.md

 Once it was accepted, the MIT group soon came to embrace it.
 They developed complex protocols for combining different flavors into new ones.
 The concept of *mix-ins* was developed by programmers who frequented Steve's Ice Cream parlor in nearby Davis Square.
-Steve’s offered a list of ice cream flavors every day but also offered to create new flavors—dynamically—by mixing in various cookies, candies, or fruit, at the request of the individual customer.
+Steve's offered a list of ice cream flavors every day but also offered to create new flavors-dynamically-by mixing in various cookies, candies, or fruit, at the request of the individual customer.
-For example, Steve's did not have chocolate-chip ice cream on the menu, but you could always order vanilla ice cream with chocolate chips mixed in.[3](#fn0025){:#xfn0025}
+For example, Steve's did not have chocolate-chip ice cream on the menu, but you could always order vanilla ice cream with chocolate chips mixed in.[3](#fn0025)

-This kind of “flavor hacking” appealed to the MIT Lisp Machine group, who adopted the metaphor for their object-oriented programming system.
+This kind of "flavor hacking" appealed to the MIT Lisp Machine group, who adopted the metaphor for their object-oriented programming system.
 All flavors inherited from the top-mostflavor in the hierarchy: vanilla.
 In the window system, for example, the flavor `basic-window` was defined to support the minimal functionality of all windows, and then new flavors of window were defined by combining mix-in flavors such as `scrol1-bar-mixin`, `label-mixin`, and `border-mixin`.
 These mix-in flavors were used only to define other flavors.
-Just as you couldn’t go into Steve’s and order “crushed Heath bars, hold the ice cream,” there was a mechanism to prohibit instantiation of mix-ins.
+Just as you couldn't go into Steve's and order "crushed Heath bars, hold the ice cream," there was a mechanism to prohibit instantiation of mix-ins.

 A complicated repetoire of *method combinations* was developed.
 The default method combination on Flavors was similar to CLOS: first do all the :`before` methods, then the most specific primary method, then the `:after` methods.